 Contributor Comments: (Dialog; please do not modify earlier comments; add follow-up always at the bottom of the discussion.)

+Huawei: In BS side, for all PUCCH formats, the PUCCH symbols are not quite filled up by PUCCH and there is no OCNG defined.
+We prefer to use same method as BS side, i.e. don’t specify the OCNG pattern and leave it to implementation.

 Issue 3-1-7: Test tolerances